ballerina-platform/ballerina-distribution/examples/http-client-ssl-tls/http_client_ssl_tls.md

 Run the secure client program by executing the command below.

->**Tip:** As a prerequisite to running the client, start a sample service secured with SSL.
+>**Info:** As a prerequisite to running the client, start a sample service secured with SSL.

 ::: out http_client_ssl_tls.out :::